 - a.
 This Agreement is a license and not a lease, does not create or constitute an interest or right in real property, and can be terminated at any time by the University for due cause or as provided herein.
 This license is extended by the University to individual students and students with families for an on-campus space in residential facilities.
 This license is not for a particular room and does not entitle the student to a particular roommate; room and roommate assignments are subject to change as provided in this Agreement and/or University policies and procedures as in effect from time to time. - b.
 This Agreement becomes binding on the student when the student reserves a room and remains in effect through the closing of the residence halls at the end of the spring 2024 semester including all break periods.
 This Agreement is also in effect during summer orientation and summer housing for students who have been authorized to participate in such activities. - c.
+A "Resident" is defined as a student who has been assigned to and taken occupancy of a residence hall room or a room in the Apartments Community.
+The term "Resident" includes family members residing with a student in a family apartment. - d.
 Failure to occupy an assigned space after this Agreement becomes binding on a student does not relieve the student of the responsibility to fulfill its terms.
 Likewise, a student who occupies a space without otherwise becoming subject to the Agreement is nevertheless responsible for all its terms and conditions.
-For purposes of this Agreement, occupancy is defined as acceptance of the key(s) or room access card and/or moving personal possessions into the room, flat, suite, or apartment. - d.
+For purposes of this Agreement, occupancy is defined as acceptance of the key(s) or room access card and/or moving personal possessions into the room, flat, suite, or apartment.

+- e.
 All first-year students, regardless of credit hours earned, are required to live in University housing for their first academic year.
 Local students (those with an established permanent residence within a 45 mile radius of Binghamton University) are exempt from this requirement.
-Students 21 and older and students who are married are also exempt from this requirement. - e.
-All residents in University housing, except those living in the Apartments Community, are required to participate in one of the resident dining programs for which they are eligible.
-If a student does not enroll in a resident dining program, the University may assign the student to a resident dining program of its choosing and bill the student accordingly. - f.
+Students 21 and older and students who are married are also exempt from this requirement. - f.
+All Residents in University housing, except those living in the Apartments Community, are required to participate in one of the resident dining programs for which they are eligible.
+If a student does not enroll in a resident dining program, the University may assign the student to a resident dining program of its choosing and bill the student accordingly. - g.
 Residents in University housing are expected to conduct themselves in a manner appropriate to a community living environment.
-Residents must comply with all applicable Binghamton University policies, procedures, rules and regulations, as in effect from time to time (including without limitation the Code of Student Conduct). - g.
-The University reserves the right to reassign a resident or remove a resident from University housing at any time for reasons of safety and security, or as otherwise provided in this Agreement or in applicable University policies, procedures, rules and regulations. - h.
+Residents must comply with all applicable Binghamton University policies, procedures, rules and regulations, as in effect from time to time (including without limitation the Code of Student Conduct). - h.
+The University reserves the right to reassign a Resident or remove a resident from University housing at any time for reasons of safety and security, or as otherwise provided in this Agreement or in applicable University policies, procedures, rules and regulations. - i.
 Students needing to remain on campus during breaks for which the residence halls close in the fall and spring semesters may apply to do so prior to the start of the break.
-Students who are permitted to remain on campus during breaks will incur an additional cost to do so.
+Students who are permitted to remain on campus during breaks may incur an additional cost to do so.
 Specific rates and billing information will be provided at the time of application.